|

 Old transmission fluid used as oil will make teak more red in color.
 Mineral oil goes on very clear.
 Teak oil makes an amber color.
 Any oil will work to keep the teak from drying out, a few times a year, more often if you frequently soap down the boat.

-If you varnish for "bright" teak, you need to varnish a lot to start, and then consistently, or you will be starting over again.
+If you varnish for "bright" teak, you need to varnish a lot to start, at least 10 coats, and then consistently, or you will be starting over again.

 If you strip the silver-gray color off teak, the wood will be very dark because it is sunburnt.
 A two part "wood bleach" will lighten dark teak or dark spots where your varnish failed.